Bernie Leadon: Eagles

-With the wild success of On the Border and its follow-up smash, One of These Nights, tension within the band grew with some sources saying Leadon grew increasingly frustrated by the band's direction away from his beloved country and bluegrass toward album-oriented stadium rock.
-He famously quit the band in 1975 by pouring a beer over Glenn Frey's head.
-He later cited a need to get healthy and break the vicious cycle of touring, recording and heavy drug use that was rampant within the band.
+With the wild success of On the Border and its follow-up smash, One of These Nights, tension within the band grew with Leadon expressing concern over the constant recording, touring and drug use and suggested a break in Hawaii for a month to recuperate, straighten out and maintain longer term reliance by restoring a healthier work/life balance.
+Henley and Frey rejected this suggestion and insisted they maintain upward momentum.
+Leadon famously quit the band in 1975 by pouring a beer over Glenn Frey's head.
+Leadon later cited a need to get healthy and break the vicious cycle of touring, recording and heavy drug use that was rampant within the band as his personal reason for quitting the band.

 Upon Leadon's departure, Asylum Records released Their Greatest Hits (1971–1975), which highlighted the band's Leadon years and went on to become the best-selling album in United States history, with sales in excess of 38 million units.
 He was replaced by former James Gang guitarist and singer Joe Walsh.

 Although it has long been believed that he left because he was dissatisfied with the band moving into rock and roll, Leadon denies it and said in 2013, "That's an oversimplification, it implies that I had no interest in rock or blues or anything but country rock.
 That's just not the case.
 I didn't just play Fender Telecaster.
 I played a Gibson Les Paul and I enjoyed rock & roll.
 That's evident from the early albums."